Yakubu-Moshood/WORLD-LAYOFFS-SQL-DATA-CLEANING-PROJECT/README.md

 Following in a very distant second is India, with 47,127 which is 8.93% of total layoffs.

-GERMANY rounds up the top 3, laying off 25,345 employees totaling 4.80% of layoffs.
+GERMANY rounds up the top 3, laying off 25,345 employees, totaling 4.80% of layoffs.

 ### 3️⃣ Peak Layoff Period
 The peak layoff month was January 2023, when 70,935 (13.43%) employees were freed of their jobs.
 This may have been driven by company restructuring after the holiday season.

 The Year 2023 in general has a total of 212,585 laid off which is 40.26% of the total layoffs making it the year with the highest layoffs in years starting from 2020 to 2024

 ### 4️⃣ Companies with Maximum Layoffs